left bar

 Manchester

 NH Under the Bridge Project is a group of formerly and currently homeless persons who work together to engage and empower ourselves and others to address the issues related to homelessness in New Hampshire.
 In 2000, our speakers’ panels began presenting our lives through "faces of the homeless" panels.
-We have spoken at every college in New Hampshire and even Harvard in Cambridge.
+We have spoken at every college in New Hampshire and even Harvard in Cambridge

 Geographical Area Served: New Hampshire

-NH Under The Bridge
+NH Under the Bridge

 Cindy Carlson